 Tell Me About Yourself Answer

-Start with a brief about yourself, highlight your accomplishments, and finally list the differentiators.
+Start with a brief about yourself, highlight your accomplishments, and list the differentiators.
 Overall, make sure to highlight the following factors:

 - Educational background along with positions held, and awards or commendations received in your previous school or college.